IELuomus/extractiontool/docs/etie_documentation.md

 Before="ner" in the above means that the entity ruler is applied in the pipeline before the statistical ner recognition enabled by the trained model takes place.

-Next the sentences are

-The procedure and format follows [these guidelines](https://towardsdatascience.com/custom-named-entity-recognition-using-spacy-7140ebbb3718).

-These sentences are sent to the frontend (parse.html) for annotation.
+Next the sentences are converted into python dicts (see [these guidelines](https://towardsdatascience.com/custom-named-entity-recognition-using-spacy-7140ebbb3718)) containing all existing NER labels.
+The dicts are converted into json and sent to the frontend (parse.html) for annotation.

-### parse.html

-### ner_trainer
+### parse.html and ner_trainer

+The sentences are parsed into native json-objects and their content is shown to the user one by one.
+The selected text is added to the json-object's annotation list with label "TRAITNAME", and the sentence is sent further to the backend ner_trainer where the json is saved into the database table TraitnameLearnData.